 B. Amendments to a UN Regulation

 22. Technical amendments are aimed at adapting UN Regulations to technical progress, improving vehicle safety and the protection of the environment, as well as achieving global harmonization.
-Subject to the decisions of the World Forum and its subsidiary body, they may result in new series of amendments in the case of a higher stringency of the requirements (e.g. more stringent limit values) or in Supplements in the case of a lower stringency of the requirements or clarifications to the existing specifications aimed at avoiding misinterpretation.
+Subject to the decisions of the World Forum and its subsidiary body, they may result in new series of amendments in the case of a higher stringency of the requirements (e.g. more stringent limit values).
+In the case of a similar or lower level of stringency in the requirements or clarifications in the existing requirements to avoid mistinterpretation, a Supplement may be used.

+in the case of the level of stringency of the requirements is not changed or in case of a lower stringency of the requirements or clarifications to the existing specifications aimed at avoiding misinterpretation.

+[22.
+Technical amendments are primarily aimed at adapting UN Regulations to technical progress, improving vehicle safety and the protection of the environment, as well as achieving global harmonization.
+Subject to the decisions of the World Forum and its subsidiary body, if the technical amendments result in

+a higher stringency of the requirements (e.g. more stringent limit values), then it is recommended to implement them through a new series of amendments;

+a similar or lower stringency of the requirements, or clarifications to the existing specifications aimed at avoiding misinterpretation, with no adverse effect in the performance level of safety, emissions or anti-theft, then it is recommended to implement them through a supplement;

+a change of the scope leading to lower performance level of safety, emissions or anti-theft, then it is recommended to implement them through a new series of amendments.]

 B.1.
 Series of Amendments